Table of Contents

 if (validation.IsFailure)

-return validation.Error;
+return Result.Fail<Product>(validation.Error!);

 var product = new Product(ProductId.NewUniqueV7(), name, sku);

-product.DomainEvents.Add(new ProductCreated(product.Id, DateTime.UtcNow));
+product.DomainEvents.Add(new ProductCreated(product.Id, DateTimeOffset.UtcNow));

-return Result.Success(product);
+return Result.Ok(product);

 }